 .4 Board Member - a member of the Board of Directors, including the At-Large Board Members.

-.5 Board of Directors - the Board of Directors of XXSI.
+.5 Board of Directors - the Board of Directors of WISI.

-.6 Bylaws - these bylaws as adopted and amended from time to time by, and in effect for, XXSI.
+.6 Bylaws - these bylaws as adopted and amended from time to time by, and in effect for, WISI.

 .7 Coach Representative - a Coach Member elected to represent the coaches in the House of Delegates and on the Board of Directors.